alfremir/miniJava-pa2/README.md

 COMP 520: Compilers
 ===================
-PA2 for COMP520 - Compilers
+PA2 - Abstract Syntax Trees
 ===========================

 The second milestone in the compiler project is to create an abstract syntax